Writing is a brutal business.

-For this example, here’s the results for the keyword “content marketing:”
+For this example, here are the results for the keyword “content marketing:”

-To make the relevant factors appear on the graph, check on the boxes.
+To make the factors show on the graph, check on the boxes.
 Below is what the graph will look like after you do:

 SurferSEO helps you identify which factors to optimize on your post.
-The idea is to stick with the average figures of the first 10 results for the keyword.
+The idea is to stick with the figures of the first 10 results for the keyword.
 The tool helps you associate your post with the pages ranking on the first page.
 By sheer association, you increase your chances of ranking for your target keyword.
-Also, it prevents you from over-optimizing your content for factors that don’t bear any relevance in SERPs.[click_to_tweet tweet=”Ever heard of @KeywordRevealer?
+Also, it prevents you from over-optimizing your content for factors that don’t bear any relevance in SERPs.Ever heard of @KeywordRevealer?
 How about SurferSEO?
-These #SEO #writing tools and then some are part of my content writing process to help provide clients will optimized articles.” quote=”Ever heard of Keyword Revealer?
-How about SurferSEO?
-These SEO writing tools and then some are part of my content writing process to help provide clients will optimized articles.”]
+These #SEO #writing tools and then some are part of my content writing process to help give your clients will optimized articles.
+Click To Tweet

 When you’ve analyzed the keyword you want to optimize your content for, type in the URL of your page on the “Enter custom URL *” entry.
 This is whether or not your page is ranking for this keyword.

 Once you have added your post, click on the Audit button on the right to view a quick report of your page.